-Peregrine is asking its stockholders to cast a non-binding advisory vote to approve the fiscal year 2012 compensation of our named executive officers (our "NEO's") listed in the "Executive Compensation - Summary Compensation Table" as disclosed in this proxy statement.
+Peregrine is asking its stockholders to cast a non-binding advisory vote to approve the fiscal year 2013 compensation of our named executive officers (our "NEOs") listed in the "Executive Compensation - Summary Compensation Table" as disclosed in this proxy statement.
 This Proposal, commonly known as a "say-on-pay" proposal, gives our stockholders the opportunity to express their views on the design and effectiveness of our executive compensation programs.
-Peregrine currently holds "say-on-pay" votes every year and the next vote is expected to occur at next year's 2013 Annual Meeting of Stockholders.
+Peregrine currently holds "say-on-pay" votes every year and the next vote is expected to occur at next year's 2014 Annual Meeting of Stockholders.

-As described in detail under the heading "Compensation Discussion and Analysis," our executive compensation programs are designed to attract, motivate, and retain our NEOs, who are critical to our success.
+As described in detail under the heading "Compensation Discussion and Analysis," our executive compensation programs are designed to attract, motivate and retain our NEOs, who are critical to our success.
 Under these programs, our NEOs are rewarded for the achievement of both specific financial and strategic goals, which are expected to result in increased stockholder value.
-Please read the "Compensation Discussion and Analysis" and the tables and narrative that follow for additional details about our executive compensation programs, including information about the fiscal year 2012 compensation of our NEOs.
+Please read the "Compensation Discussion and Analysis" and the tables and narrative that follow for additional details about our executive compensation programs, including information about the fiscal year 2013 compensation of our NEOs

-FISCAL YEAR 2012 BUSINESS HIGHLIGHTS
+FISCAL YEAR 2013 BUSINESS HIGHLIGHTS

-Our executive team continued to successfully manage our company through fiscal year 2012, and we believe the compensation program for our NEOs was instrumental in helping us achieve significant clinical and operational milestones through the appropriate setting of both corporate and individual goals under our annual incentive bonus program to our NEOs.
-During fiscal year 2012, we continued to expand our clinical pipeline and growing body of positive proof-of concept clinical data by diligently executing against our clinical milestones and, as a result, we believe we have positioned the Company and its two most advanced clinical programs from our oncology-focused pipeline for Phase III development.
-We also continued to make great strides in exploring the broadest potential of our proprietary phosphatidylserine ("PS")-targeting platform and our family of monoclonal antibodies.
-In addition, due to the record breaking year for our contract manufacturing business, and our overall financing strategy, we were able to maintain a balanced financing approach to support our operations, which we expect to continue through fiscal year 2013 and beyond.
-Specific corporate achievements during fiscal year 2012 include, but were not limited to, the following:
+Our executive team continued to successfully manage our company through fiscal year 2013, and we believe the compensation program for our NEOs was instrumental in helping us achieve significant clinical and operational milestones through the appropriate setting of both corporate and individual goals under our annual incentive bonus program to our NEOs.
+During fiscal year 2013, we continued to advance our clinical pipeline and expand our growing body of positive proof-of concept clinical data by diligently executing against our clinical milestones, including the compelling data presented from our Phase IIb second line non-small cell lung cancer trial ("NSCLC") with bavituximab, our lead indication.
+As a result, we are now focused on initiating a Phase III trial in second-line NSCLC by the end of the calendar year.
+We also continued to make great strides in exploring the broadest potential of our proprietary phosphatidylserine ("PS")-targeting platform and our family of monoclonal antibodies, including continued evaluation of new areas of opportunity based on our enhanced understanding of bavituximab's immunotherapeutic mechanism of action which was presented at the 2013 Annual Meeting of the American Association for Cancer Research.
+In addition, due to the record revenue year for our contract manufacturing business, and our overall financing strategy, we were able to maintain a balanced financing approach to support our operations, which we expect to continue through fiscal year 2014 and beyond.
+Specific corporate achievements during fiscal year 2013 include, but were not limited to, the following: